kenricashe/lucee-installer/lucee/linux/sys/upgrade-in-progress/README.md

 - `configure-sites.sh` warns if AJP proxying is not detected in the global Apache configuration.
 - `configure-sites.sh` also scans global Apache config for existing AJP/mod_cfml directives (ProxyPass/Match/Reverse ajp://, LoadModule mod_cfml, ModCFML_SharedKey) and warns if duplicates are found outside the managed `lucee-ajp-and-mod_cfml.conf`.
 Remove any duplicates to avoid conflicts.
 Commented lines are ignored.
 - `configure-sites.sh` auto-generates `lucee-ajp-and-mod_cfml.conf` in the global Apache directory from the template in `/opt/lucee/sys/upgrade-in-progress/` by parsing Tomcat's `server.xml`.
 Override with `TOMCAT_SERVER_XML` env var if needed.
-- `configure-sites.sh` injects per-VirtualHost includes pointing to:
+- `configure-sites.sh` injects per-VirtualHost (or cPanel userdata) Includes pointing to:
-  - Debian/Ubuntu: `/etc/apache2/conf-available/lucee-detect-upgrade.conf`
-  - RHEL (non‑cPanel): `/etc/httpd/conf.d/lucee-detect-upgrade.conf`
-  - cPanel: `/etc/apache2/conf.d/lucee-detect-upgrade.conf`
-  - And `/opt/lucee/sys/upgrade-in-progress/lucee-404-routing.conf` (root sites only)
+  - All environments: `/opt/lucee/sys/upgrade-in-progress/lucee-detect-upgrade.conf`

+  Additional per-site handling:
+  - For sites WITH a local `ErrorDocument 404` pointing to a `.cf*` target (with404): the directive is wrapped inline within the vhost/userdata under `<IfDefine !LUCEE_UPGRADE_IN_PROGRESS>`.
+  - For sites where the directive exists in `.htaccess`: it is migrated to the vhost/userdata (contiguous preceding comments preserved) and removed from `.htaccess`.
+  - For sites WITHOUT such a directive (no404): only the per-site Include to `/opt/lucee/sys/upgrade-in-progress/lucee-detect-upgrade.conf` is added; no local 404 is injected.
 - Debian/Ubuntu: updates both HTTPS vhosts (e.g., `domain-ssl.conf`) and HTTP vhosts (`domain.conf`) where present.
 - cPanel: writes userdata to BOTH trees, then rebuilds httpd config and gracefully restarts:
   - SSL: `/etc/apache2/conf.d/userdata/ssl/2_4/<user>/<domain>/lucee.conf`